nalucasucsc/stat155/Project 2/readme.md

 * perc_mem_private: percent union membership in the private sector
 * perc_mem_manu: percent union membership in the manufacturing industry
 * perc_mem_whole: percent union membership in the wholesale/retail industry
-* perc_mem_public_admin: percent union membership in public administration industry
+* perc_mem_public_admin: percent union membership in the public administration industry

+# Total employment (in 1,000s):
 * total_employ_college: total employment of college graduates (in 1,000s)
 * total_employ_less_college: total employment of individuals with less than a college degree (in 1,000s)
 * total_employ_female: total employment of females (in 1,000s)